At this point in my career, I’ve walked hundreds, if not thousands of people through the process of feeling their feelings.

 Practice the feeling awareness exercise, every day, for as long as it takes for you to feel confident in your ability to observe your feelings without judging them.

 2. The Safe Container Exercise

 The Safe Container Exercise is designed to help you get acquainted with the specific feelings that are recurring for you.
-If you are one of my WonderFULL Purpose Map clients, this is the most important exercise of the three to work with.
+If you are one of my Human Design Map clients, this is the most important exercise of the three to work with.

 And, it’s the exercise that others have credited me with literally changing their lives in an instant.

 The Safe Container Exercise builds on the same skills and confidence you developed in the Feeling Awareness Exercise but adds in the element of feeling certain feelings on purpose in a safe and controlled way.